frostyfalls/dotfiles/README.md

 # dotfiles

-Setup data and configurations for my Linux machines.
+This repository includes the setup data and configurations for my Linux machines, both desktop and server.

-I use multiple window managers, such as XMonad and Openbox.
-This repository contains all of my desktop configurations.
+My primary shell is Bash, and on the desktop I primarily use XMonad with XMobar.
+Most things are self-explanatory

 ## Installation

 ```
-$ stow -Rt $HOME .
+$ stow -Rt ~ .
 ```